It might have been May, it might have been April

 But this isn’t my field, he said,

-And he slid the volume across the table.
+And slid the volume across the table.

-And I flipped through the pages, panicking a little,
+Panicking a little, I flipped through pages,

-After a snowstorm some forgotten February,
+After a snowstorm some long-ago February,

-Coleridge stays up writing into the night
+He stays up writing into the night

-As “the frost performs its secret ministry”—
+As “the frost performs its secret ministry.”

 “Gentle breathings” at the “trances of the blast.”

 Then very silent, maybe gone.
 We left it

-He sent an email, did I have any “simple, lay definitions for
+By email he asked did I have any “simple, lay definitions for

-Structuralism, post-structuralism, deconstruction, and post-modernism?”
+Structuralism, post-structuralism, deconstruction, post-modernism?”

-We drove to Coronado Heights, and surveyed the beginning
+“We drove to Coronado Heights, and surveyed the beginning

 Of the wheat harvest.
 A view that draws forth

-I couldn’t quite find my way to words,
+Couldn’t find my way to words,

-I couldn’t find my way to song
+Couldn’t find my way to song

 This morning.
-This morning you were not in it.
+This morning you were not.

-Around a sabertooth who, biting,
+Entwine a sabertooth who’s biting,

-Embraces the serpent poised to strike it.
+Embracing the serpent poised to strike it.

 But only the seagull who rides

-The serpent’s striking shape can leave.
+The serpent’s striking shape can lift away.

-Your face historical, form bent but graced,
+Your face historical, form bent but graceful,

-Slow precise words like snow, and peace
+Speaker of slow precise words like snow, and peace

 Released now to the invisible splendors.

-Illusions seem to go with time.
+Illusions sometimes go with time.

-That there will be enough time,
+That, for instance, there will be enough time,

 That any poetry can be good as the breeze